 Invest in a Stocks and Shares ISA

-Investing in stocks and shares individual savings account (otherwise known as an ISA) is a great way to make the most out of your savings, even when interest rates are low.
+Investing in stocks and shares and setting up an individual online savings account (otherwise known as an ISA) is a great way to make the most out of your savings, even when interest rates are low.
 You can invest up to £20,000 per year in one of these accounts.
 Any interest or dividend income you earn in an ISA is yours.
 You will not be expected to never pay capital gains or income tax on the interest you earn any income that you make from your investments.
 There is a wide range of shares, funds, investment trusts and exchange-traded funds for you to choose from.

 If you want an account that allows you to withdraw money when you need it and replace it in the same year without eating into your annual ISA allowance, then a flexible ISA is a great option for you.
 ISAs and flexible ISAs allow savers the potential to earn stronger returns than traditional savings accounts, so they’re a great option for people looking to make the most out of their savings.

 There are lots of ISA providers available to choose from including Willis Owen who offer their customers stocks and shares ISA with a good wide range of investment choices.
+You should try swing trading, whether you’re an experienced day trader looking to switch to something new and interesting or you’re completely new to the world of investing.
+You can learn swing trading basics on your own time at VectorVest.

 Make Money on Your Current Account